blackhatflow/blog/cloaking.md

 # Guide to cloaking

-*Blackflow take care of the cloaking and integration, but in some case you need to choose the cloaking method yourself, as it depends on your angle.
+*Blackflow take care of the cloaking and integration, but sometimes, you need to choose the cloaking method yourself, as it depends on your angle.
 Just ask us if you have doubt.*

 ## How to choose a cloaking method